BrokenSource/ShaderScenes/Readme.md

 # ⚖️ License

-- 📜 **A Personal Note** from [**Tremeschin**](https://github.com/Tremeschin): I'm distributing ShaderFlow to the World - a many years project journey - free of charge, under a Copyleft License, for the greater good and availability of the Community.
-I comprehend the nuance and protectiveness of artistic work _versus_ the work I did, and I kindly ask you to consider using the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/deed.en)

 THIS REPOSITORY'S MIT LICENSE ONLY APPLIES TO ANY NO-LICENSE-SPECIFIED FILE UNDER THE `EXAMPLES` DIRECTORY.
 EACH USER'S WORK UNDER THE `COMMUNITY` DIRECTORY IS LICENSED UNDER THEIR OWN TERMS AND CONDITIONS.
 THE SHADERFLOW CONTRIBUTORS AND MAINTAINERS ARE NOT RESPONSIBLE FOR ANY LEGAL ISSUES ARISING FROM THE USE OF THE `COMMUNITY` DIRECTORY FILES.

 The ShaderFlow Maintainers might hotfix and port your files to newer versions and specifications of the Software without notice.
-You absolutely keep the rights to your work, and we will not claim any ownership over it.
+You keep the rights to your work, and we will not claim any ownership over it.

+- 📜 **A Personal Note** from [**Tremeschin**](https://github.com/Tremeschin): I'm distributing ShaderFlow to the World - a many years project journey - free of charge, under a Copyleft License, for the greater good and availability of the Community.
+I comprehend the nuance and protectiveness of artistic work _versus_ the work I did, and I kindly ask you to consider using the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/deed.en)

 </div>